simple-java-mail/smtp-connection-pool/README.md

 }
 ```

 `BatchTransportExecutor` uses `SmtpTransportLease` internally and remains separate from `smtppool`.
 It releases after a successful callback, invalidates after an escaping failure, and owns only the default executor it creates.
-The executable demo project will add this path after 9.3.0 is available from Maven Central.
+[BatchModuleDemo](smtp-connection-pool-demo/src/main/java/org/simplejavamail/smtpconnectionpool/demo/BatchModuleDemo.java) runs this exact path against a real dummy SMTP server.

 ## Path 3: use it as a Jakarta Mail `Transport`